 Guatemala is in Central America, between the Caribbean Sea and the Pacific Ocean.
-Located just south of Mexico, Guetemala enjoys an agreeable climate.
-This, combined with its Mayan ruins and diverse landscape, makes Guetemala a popular destination for tourists.
+Located just south of Mexico, Guatemala enjoys an agreeable climate.
+This, combined with its Mayan ruins and diverse landscape, makes Guatemala a popular destination for tourists.
 In fact, tourism is the most profitable of all the components in the country's service industry.

 Population: 15.1 million

 Ethnic Groups: Mestizo (mixed Amerindian-Spanish) and European (59.4%), K'iche (9.1%), Kaqchikel (8.4%), Mam (7.9%), Q'eqchi (6.3%), other Mayan (8.6%), Indigenous Non-Mayan (0.2%), Other (0.1%)

 Capital: Guatemala City